01.09.15 Update: Internship opportunities are here.

-Rocky Mountain Institute (RMI) is an independent, entrepreneurial, nonprofit think-and-do tank that drives the efficient and restorative use of resources.
-Co-founded in 1982 by Amory Lovins, its Chairman Emeritus and Chief Scientist, RMI has grown into a diverse and broad-based institute with approximately 75 full-time staff, an annual budget of $12 million, and a global reach and reputation.
-RMI is nonpartisan and trans-ideological, and does not lobby or litigate.
-Rather, it uses the tools and dynamism of business to achieve the Institute’s long view and public purpose.
+Rocky Mountain Institute (RMI) is an independent, non-partisan nonprofit that drives the efficient and restorative use of resources.
+Co-founded in 1982 by Amory Lovins, its Chairman Emeritus and Chief Scientist, RMI has grown into a diverse and broad-based institute with approximately 80 full-time staff, an annual budget of $12 million, and a global reach and reputation.
+RMI advances market-based solutions, engaging businesses, communities, and institutions to cost-effectively shift to efficiency and renewables.

-RMI’s strategic focus is shifting the U.S. from oil and coal to efficiency and renewables by 2050.
-RMI’s business book Reinventing Fire articulates that focus as equal parts vision, rigorous analysis, and solutions roadmap, demonstrating a future and heavily transformed energy landscape that supports a 158%-bigger 2050 U.S. economy at a $5 trillion net present value savings over business-as-usual without needing oil, coal, or nuclear energy.
-While Reinventing Fire chiefly focuses on the U.S., RMI has also undertaken targeted applications of its proposed solutions at a city, state, and regional level.
-In addition, RMI this year embarks on a similar Reinventing Fire study for China in partnership with three other major organizations as input for China’s next five-year plan.
+RMI's strategic focus is transforming global energy use to create a clean, prosperous, and secure energy future.
+Reinventing Fire, RMI's 2011 book, offers a vision, rigorous analysis, and solutions roadmap for achieving that focus in the United States, demonstrating a future and heavily transformed energy landscape that supports at 158%-bigger 2050 U.S. economy at a $5 trillion net present value savings over business-as-usual while getting the U.S. off oil, coal, and nuclear energy.
+In 2013, RMI embarked on a similar Reinventing Fire study for China in partnership with three other major organizations as input for China's next five-year plan.
+In addition, RMI has undertaken targeted applications of its proposed solutions at city, state, and regional levels.

-RMI employs rigorous research and analysis to develop breakthrough insights, integrating diverse sectors, disciplines, perspectives, audiences, and markets.
-Then, in partnership with collaborators, chiefly in the private sector, RMI tests and refines those ideas to prepare compelling solutions for adoption at scale, creating teachable cases and competitive pressure for emulation.
-This “snowball” strategy bridges iconic projects – such as the energy efficiency retrofit of New York City’s Empire State Building, or a novel factory or vehicle design—with accelerating deployment of solutions at scale in the four energy-using sectors of our economy: transportation, buildings, industry, and electricity.
-In each of these sectors, RMI transforms design, busts barriers, and drives innovation in technology, policy, design, and business strategy.
+RMI employs rigorous research, analysis, and whole-systems expertise to develop breakthrough insights.
+In partnership with collaborators, chiefly in the private sector, RMI tests and refines those ideas.
+Then RMI convenes and collaborates with diverse partners—business, government, academic, nonprofit, philanthropic, and military—to accelerate and scale solutions, creating teachable cases and competitive pressure for emulation.
+This “snowball” strategy bridges iconic projects—such as the energy efficiency retrofit of New York City’s Empire State Building—with accelerating deployment of solutions in the four energy-using sectors of our economy: transportation, buildings, industry, and electricity.
+In each of these sectors, RMI drives innovation in technology, policy, design, and business strategy.

-RMI has two Colorado locations—Boulder and [Old] Snowmass.
-Within the next few years, that Snowmass office will relocate to a new, high performance office building and collaboration center being designed in the nearby town of Basalt, 18 miles from Aspen and 5.5 miles from the current location.
+RMI has two Colorado locations—Boulder and Old Snowmass.
 For more information on Rocky Mountain Institute, please explore the rest of our site.

 For more information on Reinventing Fire, please click here.